MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 ---

-# Explore R and ScaleR in 25 functions
+# Explore R and RevoScaleR in 25 functions

-If you are new to both R and Microsoft R, this brief tutorial introduces you to 25 (or so) of the more commonly used R functions.
+If you are new to both R and Microsoft R, this short tutorial introduces you to 25 (or so) of the more commonly used R functions.
 In this tutorial, you'll learn how to load small data sets into R and perform simple computations.
+A key point to take away from this tutorial is that you can combine R and RevoScaleR functions in the same R script.

-This tutorial starts with base R commands before transitioning to ScaleR functions in Microsoft R. If you already know R, you might want to skip ahead to [Explore ScaleR Functions](#ExploreScaleRFunctions).
+This tutorial starts with base R commands before transitioning to RevoScaleR functions in Microsoft R. If you already know R, you might want to skip down to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).

 ## Prerequisites

 This is our simplest and most light-weight tutorial.
-To complete it, you can use the command line tool RGui.exe, plus sample data and commands copied directly from this tutorial.
-RGui.exe is a command line tool included in R distributions like MRO.
-The ScaleR functions are provided by RevoScaleR in either an R Client or R Server installation.
+To complete it, you can use the command line tool RGui.exe on Windows or start the Revo64 program on Linux.
+This tutorial uses built-in sample data in base R or RevoScaleR function library provided in either an R Client or R Server installation.

-1. Go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64
++ On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
-2. Double-click `RGui.exe`
++ On Linux, at the command prompt, type **Revo64**.

 ## Start with R